-- (i) The Government has decided to update National Population Register (NPR) alongwith Houselisting and Housing Census Operations of Census, 2021 during April,2020 to September, 2020 by conducting a house to house visit in all States/UTs (except Assam) - (ii) Notification conveying the intention of the Government to take up the exercise of updation of NPR database in the country published in the Gazette of India on 31st July, 2019
+(i) The Government has decided to update National Population Register (NPR) alongwith Houselisting and Housing Census Operations of Census, 2021 during April,2020 to September, 2020 by conducting a house to house visit in all States/UTs (except Assam).
+However, due to outbreak of Covid-19, the updation of NPR and other related field activities have been postponed.

+(ii) Notification conveying the intention of the Government to take up the exercise of updation of NPR database in the country published in the Gazette of India on 31st July, 2019